burakbasaranb/Laravel10_Localization/README.md

 }
 ```

 This middleware checks the session for a stored `locale` value.
 If found and it's a valid language code, it sets the application locale `using App::setLocale($locale)`.
-If not found, it defaults to the value specified in the configuration (`config('app.locale')`).

 ### Step 3: Register Middleware